nrebhun/nrebhun.github.io/projects.md

 <!-- Turn into a Post at a later date
 I began a campaign with some friends relatively recently (just shy of a year before beginning work on Adventure Assistant) and found that I mostly enjoyed the storytelling aspect of the game.
-Realism, as silly as it might sound for a fantasy world, I have found is fairly crucial for me to feel fully immersed in the game.
+Silly as it might sound for a fantasy world, I have found a certain degree of realism is fairly crucial for my personal immersion.
 Hauling around thousands of coins of varying metal without consequence, while convenient, made very little sense to me, for example.
 -->